arnsteio/OpenSCAD-workshop-2018-02/04-modules.md

 To fix this we can do one of three things:

 1. Try several numbers to find one that works.
 Nothing wrong with that, although the solution will not be generic.
 2. Design the clip in a way that works around that problem.
-That's absolutely doable.
+That's easy (in fact our design process was deliberately faulty to land us in this spot ;-)
 3. Do some trigonometry to make a generic solution that works without a redesign.

-We will follow possibility 3 :-)
+We will solve this problem in the hardest way possible :-)

 [Previous slide](03-basicOpenSCAD.md)
 [Next slide](05-trigonometry_conditionals_loops.md)